A lot or a little?

 Parents need to know that The Silence is a 2019 dystopian horror movie in which a family struggles to survive after creatures emerge who attack and kill anything or anyone that makes noise.
 Dystopian horror violence throughout -- dead bodies shown on roads and inside buildings, bloodied and ripped to shreds after getting attacked by hideous-looking prehistoric flying monsters (called "vesps").
 Characters are attacked and killed by these vesps.
 The family dog is left to die because of its barking.
 Fighting with rifles, guns, knives, spears, crowbars, punches, kicks, headbutts.
-Flashback of a car accident that left one of the lead characters hearing-impaired.
+Flashback of a car accident that left one of the lead characters with hearing loss.
 A scene in which one of the lead characters suffers a car accident and is pinned inside the wreckage of their flipped-over SUV.
 Antagonists try to kidnap a teen girl with the intention to rape her because she is "fertile."
-High school bullies mock a hearing-impaired teen girl, making fun of the way she talks.
+High school bullies mock a deaf teen girl, making fun of the way she talks.
 When a family learns that their teen daughter has a boyfriend, the tween brother says that "she just wants to bone him."
-A positive aspect of this movie is that one of the lead characters is a deaf teen girl who has adapted and lives a life similar to many teen girls, and her disability proves to be a strength later in the movie, as she displays courage and resourcefulness time and time again when faced with life-or-death situations.
+A positive aspect of this movie is that one of the lead characters is a deaf teen girl who lives a life similar to many teen girls, and her disability proves to be a strength later in the movie, as she displays courage and resourcefulness time and time again when faced with life-or-death situations.
 However, many deaf actors have taken exception to Shipka's performance and director John Leonetti saying that Shipka had an "almost innate sense of what it's like being a deaf person."
 Families may want to discuss Shipka's performance, and their thoughts on non-deaf actors playing deaf characters.

 - Parents say

 - Kids say